zxy110/image_restoration_tools/README.md

-# A package of image restoration by leo
+# A simple package of image restoration

 There are three methods in our package, which are